 “I told you I don’t know.”
 I clung to the window as I tried to climb up her shoulder.
 I wanted to see who that beautiful voice belonged to.

-“Who’s chiles is you?”
-A high-pitched voice rang of the dusk by the side of the church.
+“Whose chiles is you?”
+A high-pitched voice rang out of the dusk by the side of the church.

-Mary Beth screamed and lost balance which left me hanging my fingers from the window.
-My knuckles started to turn white and weak, as I lost my grip on the cracked wood.
+Mary Beth screamed and lost her balance, which left me hanging by my fingers from the window ledge.
+My knuckles started to turn white and weak, losing their grip on the cracked wood.
 I landed on my backside in a sparse patch of grass.
-In an attempt to regain some of my pride, I stumbled awkwardly to my feet.
+In an attempt to regain my pride, I stumbled awkwardly to my feet.

 “Who are you?”
 I wondered aloud.

 “I axed you fust.
 Why you hanging’ there from my church winda?”
-A colored girl around my age stood there scowling at me in the weak light.
-I have never been this close to a colored child before except for when Mama drove one of the maids home, and I went along for the ride with them.
+A girl around my age stood there scowling at me in the weak light.
+I had never been this close to a black person before, except for when Mama drove one of the maids home, and I went along for the ride.
 I never really had a conversation with one of them before.